patrick91/h-ghost-theme/README.md

 **Ghunt is based on Casper and utilizes the power of Grunt & Bower to jumpstart your theme development**

 Develop your new theme the way you want to.
 Ghunt comes with a basic layout based on Casper with normalize.css & modernizr.js included.
-It's ready for you to bower install the front end framework or other assets of your choice.
-Ghunt takes advantage of livereload to make the theme development process easier and it uses usemin to minify & concat your assets to optimize your production build.
+Ghunt uses live reload to make the theme development process easier.
+It uses usemin to minify & concat your assets to optimize your production build.

 ## Prerequisites
 1. Node.js